acguerr1/imageextraction/README.md

 ### 4. Quality Control
 **Current Achievements:**
 - **Lightweight Detection:** Utilizes the lightweight YOLOv8 model to quickly pinpoint the positions of figures and tables within scanned historical documents.
-- **Preprocessing & Postprocessing:** Adds preprocessing steps for noise removal with an option for main region crop and postprocessing steps with a choice to group or divide nearby figures, which is crucial for handling the complexities of these documents.
+- **Preprocessing & Postprocessing:** Adds preprocessing steps for noise removal with an option for main region crop (referenced from **Eynollah**) and postprocessing steps with a choice to group or divide nearby figures, which is crucial for handling the complexities of these documents.
 - **Adaptability:** Trained on "shabby" documents, making the model flexible and capable of detecting figures and tables even in poorly scanned or degraded quality documents.
 - **High Figure Recall**